Mason10198/SkywarnPlus/README.md

 # Configuration

-Update parameters in the [config.ini](config.ini) file according to your needs.
-This is where you will enter your NWS county/zone codes, etc.
+Edit the [config.ini](config.ini) file according to your needs.
+This is where you will enter your NWS codes, enable/disable specific functions, etc.

+You can find your area code(s) at https://alerts.weather.gov/.
+Select `County List` to the right of your state, and use the `County Code` associated with the area(s) you want SkywarnPlus to poll for WX alerts.

+## **IMPORTANT**: YOU WILL MISS ALERTS IF YOU USE A **ZONE** CODE.
+DO NOT USE **ZONE** CODES UNLESS YOU KNOW WHAT YOU ARE DOING.

+According to the official [NWS API documentation](https://www.weather.gov/documentation/services-web-api):
+> "...county based alerts are not mapped to zones but zone based alerts are mapped to counties."

+> "For large scale or longer lasting events, such as snow storms, fire threat, or heat events, alerts are issued by NWS public forecast zones or fire weather zones.
+These zones differ in size and can cross county boundaries."

+This means that if you use a County code, you will receive all alerts for both your County **AND** your Zone - but if you use a Zone code, you will **ONLY** recieve alerts that cover the entire Zone, and none of the alerts specific to your County.

 # Customizing the Audio Files